chrishful/Clack/README.md

 All in all, the text works (either the send button or just press enter), press the bottom text image to send a .txt file, and press the middle image to send a .png file.
 List users only shows once you post something, I'm not sure why it does that.
+I was unable to implement both media types as my partner abandoned me, but I tried as hard as I could to get at least one done.
 I plan on, over break, fixing the gui to look nicer and to implement an audio message as well.